- Dust and scratches are common issues when scanning analog photos, especially black-and-white photos.

 The first thing you want to do is go back to the previous step, the one right before you applied the Dust & Scratches filter.
 You do this by clicking on that line of the log.
 In this example, it’s the Open line.

-Your image will revert to the original version, revealing all the dist and scratches again.
+Your image will revert to the original version, revealing all the dust and scratches again.

 Next, we want to tell the History Brush which state to use.
 We want to selectively apply the changes made by the Dust & Scratches filter.
 So we check the box next to Dust & Scratches.
 You’ll get a small History Brush icon showing in the box to the left of the Dust & Scratches line.